PaulleDemon/AdoStrings-support/bug-reporting.md

 2. Use the search functionality in the issues tab to search if the issue has already been reported.
 If yes, just give a thumbs up to that issue, If not proceed with the below.

-3. Give it an short appropriate descriptive title followed by the category (low, high, critical) in a square bracket.
+3. Give it an short appropriate descriptive title followed by a label (low, high, critical).

-Eg: Not enough contrast between text and background in chat page [LOW]
+4. Add if its frontend bug or backend bug in square brackets eg: spelling error in sign up page [fontend]

-4. In the description, please describe the issue in detail, such as the steps to reproduce, screenshots (if necessary), error codes etc.
+5. In the description, please describe the issue in detail, such as the steps to reproduce, screenshots (if necessary), error codes etc.

 ----